- Contact Us

 North East Venues

 ARC's Chief Executive, Annabel Turpin, currently chairs the North East Venue group.
 The group came together in June 2009, as an informal group of venue managers and programmers looking to share information and practice across the region.
-We share a passion for performing arts, and over the past three years we have discussed everything from pricing to programming.
-We meet approximately 3 -4 times per year.
+We share a passion for performing arts, and over the past few years we have discussed everything from pricing to programming.
+We meet four times a year.

 Apples and Snakes is the leading organisation for performance poetry in England, and ARC works in partnership with the Regional Coordinator, Kirsten Luckins, to support the development of performance poetry and spoken word.
 Kirsten is based at ARC, and can be contacted at firstname.lastname@example.org